MoseBlack/Auto-Mart-Product/README.md

 ## Optional Features

- User can reset password.
+ 1.User can reset password.
- User can view all cars of a specific body type.
+ 2.User can view all cars of a specific body type.
- User can add multiple pictures to a posted ad.
+ 3.User can add multiple pictures to a posted ad.
- User can flag/report a posted AD as fraudulent.
+ 4.User can flag/report a posted AD as fraudulent.
- User can view all unsold cars of a specific make (manufacturer).
+ 5.User can view all unsold cars of a specific make (manufacturer).
- User can view all used unsold cars.
+ 6.User can view all used unsold cars.
- User can view all new unsold cars.
+ 7.User can view all new unsold cars.